Federal Employees Discuss the Ethics of Sticking It Out With Trump’s Government

 The State Department Worker Who Is Willing to Stomach a Lot, But Not Anything

 Any particular question, even beyond my own work, regarding malice toward the LGBT community here in the United States would be my personal red line.
 That’s me personally, just coming from parents who are from that community.
-If there were an executive order issue that eroded the rights of the LGBT community, it would be enough for me to say, “I’m walking away from this administration and from federal work.”
+If there were an executive-order issue that eroded the rights of the LGBT community, it would be enough for me to say, “I’m walking away from this administration and from federal work.”
 I wouldn’t want to be in any situation where I’m working for a man who’s telling me my family are second-class citizens.
 We’ve come a long way in getting past that.

-Mostly, though, I think my coworkers and I are concerned about somehow being complicit in a policy that is not an evidence-based, good policy practice.
+Mostly, though, I think my co-workers and I are concerned about somehow being complicit in a policy that is not an evidence-based, good policy practice.
 I don’t mean, like, This is my moral standard on that issue.
 I mean, like, literally policy that hurts people.
-So within the context of my own work on human rights and security, if we were looking at certain policy solutions, particularly those involving women and girls, that didn’t have a scientific policy backing… But I don’t know.
+So within the context of my own work on human rights and security, if we were looking at certain policy solutions, particularly those involving women and girls, that didn’t have a scientific policy backing … But I don’t know.
 I could probably live with some pretty bad policy.
 I’d be really unhappy, and eventually I’d leave.

 But the most important thing to remember is that at the end of the day, we’re public servants, and we’re here to serve.
 And those who don’t want to are leaving, or have left, or are making preparations to leave.
 I’ve had five close friends who have left in the last five months.
 They’re just people that really believe in a set of values, and the fact that the president doesn’t align with those values was enough.

 All this talk of resistance [from within the State department] is sensationalistic.
 But the political overlay of what is essentially sort of a neutral, professional workforce is really acute right now.
 I’m in sort of a national-security fellowship program, distinct from my work, and the leaders of that program said, “For those of you who are choosing to stay in government, we’re not judging you.
 That’s really great.
 You do your thing!”
 I think they were trying to be emotionally intelligent, but it was just unbelievably condescending.
 It was like, “It’s okay.”
-I was like, “Excuse me!”
-[Laughs] “I’m a public servant!
+I was like, “Excuse me!” [laughs] “I’m a public servant!
 I anticipate working for Republicans and Democrats, and who knows, maybe even Gary Johnson, a libertarian.
 I don’t know.”

-The EPA Employee Who is Trying to Keep Talking About Climate Change
+The EPA Employee Who Is Trying to Keep Talking About Climate Change

 I handle things related to research and policy.
 The whole lead-in-drinking-water issue is very much under my territory.
 [When we found out Scott Pruitt had been named EPA director] we were terrified!
 He seemed to be somebody who understood the legal underpinnings of our work, and the ways to legally unbind it.
 If it were just somebody who had passionate views on climate change or something, that would be one thing.
 But he’s actually an attorney by background.
 He’d be able to undo things for a long time to come.
 He’s competent in the wrong ways.